 How to Get a Job as a Management Analyst

-"We tend to get brought into situations when there are particularly intractable issues or concerns that aren't easily solved over the course of an organization's development.
-You need to know how organizations work and how companies work, and you have to like solving problems and fixing things," says Peter Aman, managing partner of the Atlanta office of Bain and Company.
+"We tend to get brought into situations when there are particularly intractable issues or concerns that aren’t easily solved over the course of an organization’s development.
+You need to know how organizations work and how companies work, and you have to like solving problems and fixing things," says Peter Aman, managing partner of business consulting firm Bain & Company's Atlanta office.
 "You need to have a sharp analytical mind and the ability to establish frameworks and analyze things in an efficient manner and bring data to bear."
-You also need to be able to communicate your proposed solutions to other consultants and clients.
-"You work in a team at the consulting firm and then you work in a larger team in partnership with your client," says Aman.
+Management analysts also need to communicate proposed solutions to other consultants and clients.
+"You work in a team at the consulting firm, and then you work in a larger team in partnership with your client," Aman says.

 Interview Questions Submitted by Real Management Analysts

 "Give me 3 stocks you are bullish on and why?" - Goldman Sachs Portfolio Management Analyst Candidate (Salt Lake City, UT)

 "Being efficient with your time is important, tell us about a time you were able to identify and improve inefficiencies?" - PL Marketing Space Management Analyst Candidate (Cincinnati, OH)

 "How would you handle a market that is failing?" - Frontier Airlines Revenue Management Analyst Candidate (Denver, CO)